yokall/th-manager/README.md

 3. Install node modules - `npm install`
 4. Start the dev server - `npm start`

-In s web browser go to `http://localhost:4200` to view the app.
+In a web browser go to `http://localhost:4200` to view the app.
 As you make changes to the code with the server running, the web browser will automatically refresh to show those changes.